tttr222/autumn_ner/README.md

 A standalone supervised sequence-to-sequence deep learning system for Named Entity Recognition (NER).

 At the character level, word representations are composed via character CNNs (window size=3) over each *character* embedding vector and its corresponding *character type* (lowercase, uppercase, punctation, etc) embedding vector.
 The CNN-based word representations are further concatenated to a corresponding *word* embedding vector and *word type* embedding vector.
 Finally, the word representations are passed into a bi-directional LSTM layer.
-The output of the LSTM unit at each timestep is fully-connected to its own separate softmax output layer so a prediction label ((IOB format)[https://en.wikipedia.org/wiki/Inside_Outside_Beginning]) can be made for each token.
+The output of the LSTM unit at each timestep is fully-connected to its own separate softmax output layer so a prediction label ([https://en.wikipedia.org/wiki/Inside_Outside_Beginning](IOB format)) can be made for each token.
 Here the final loss for an example is the mean loss over all output layers.

 An advantage of this system is that it does not utilize an NLP pipeline (e.g. tagging, chunking, then NER).
 Here we train on IOB labels and predict them directly.

 ``Requires tensorflow 1.0.0 with *Fold* installed.``

-> Tung Tran
-> tung.tran@uky.edu

 # Training